wangit124/acachoir.ucsd.edu/README.md

 # acachoir.ucsd.edu
-Website I made as the homepage for UCSD A Cappella Club, contains club events, calender, etc.
+The homepage for UCSD A Cappella Club, contains club events, calender, etc.